gvwilson/thirdbit/src/fiction/santas/index.md

 Finner practically heard someone putting their hand over someone else's mouth.

 He gestured weakly toward the front door.
-"Well, um, I'll just—" he started.
+"I'll just, um—" he started.

-Heavy boots thumped on carpeted steps as the biggest, beardiest santa Finner had ever seen came downstairs and wrapped his arms around Gran-Granna Tumbly in a number three hug.[^number-three-hug]
+Heavy boots thumped on carpeted steps as the biggest, beardiest santa Finner had ever seen came downstairs, wrapped his arms around Gran-Granna Tumbly in a number three hug,[^number-three-hug] and started crying.
-To Finner's complete surprise the bearded santa started crying.

-[^number-three-hug]: Both arms, full wrap, strong squeeze for two or three heartbeats depending on how bad things are.

 "Oh Vidancia," he sniffled.
 "It all went wrong.
 It all went *wrong*."

+[^number-three-hug]: Both arms, full wrap, strong squeeze for two or three heartbeats depending on how bad things are.

 Gran-Granna Tumbly wriggled out of the beard and the hug.
-"Get ahold of yourself,"
+"Get hold of yourself,"
 she ordered.
 "What went wrong?"
 Finner did a double take.
-Was that an ax strapped to the first santa's back?
-A really big ax that looked like it was designed for chopping off heads rather than for turning logs into kindling?
+The santa had an ax strapped to his back, a really big ax that looked like it was designed for chopping off heads rather than for turning logs into kindling.

 "We were ambushed,"
 said a second santa